-Remove all drip pans and take them to the sink for cleaning.
+Remove all drip pans.
+Take them to the sink for cleaning.
+(See Figure 65.)

 Note: If the drip pans are filled with an excessive amount of mix, it is an indication that the drive shaft seal(s), or o-ring(s) should be replaced or properly lubricated.